olQwQlo/llm-context-dumper/README.md

 # repo-to-markdown-ps 📄➡️📦

-A high-performance PowerShell script that converts an entire project directory into a single Markdown file.
+A high-performance PowerShell script that converts an entire project directory into a single **LLM-optimized context archive**.
 Designed to create **context for LLMs** (ChatGPT, Claude, Gemini, etc.).

 ## ✨ Features